This is a basic cleaning soap recipe that can be used in MANY other DIY cleaning recipes. It’s easy to make and great for general cleaning.

 While making homemade soap, it’s nice to have a sink full of vinegar.
 Anything that lye or lye-water comes in contact with should be dipped in the vinegar to neutralize before washing in soapy water.

 For the rest of the materials that have the soap mixture on them, there is a much easier way to take care of them.
 I carefully place everything that has soap residue on it in a garbage bag, tie it up, and leave it for about three days.
-The soap on your items will be hardened at this time and will suds/clean your items very well.
+The soap on your items will be hard at this time and will suds/clean your items very well.
 Just wash in hot water!
 However, you will want to use gloves when washing your equipment because the curing process has not fully taken place and the soap remaining on it is still very caustic.

 Using Your Cleaning Soap for Laundry and Cleaning